Skip to main content

 Whether you have an internal comms app, an intranet, or simply communicate by email… you’ll need to tell everyone about your new employee advocacy program!

-If you decide to onboard a small team initially, keep a close eye on the results.
-Then once you decide to onboard the wider team, you can really emphasize how well employee advocacy works… and have the numbers to prove it.
+If you decide to onboard a small team initially as a pilot program, keep a close eye on the results.
+Then, once you decide to onboard the wider team, you can really emphasize how well employee advocacy works… and have the numbers to prove it.
+We’ve found that this is a particularly effective method for encouraging user adoption.

 Not sure which numbers to track?
 Read our guide on employee advocacy metrics.